Expenses That Homebuyers Often Overlook

-Buying a home can be a very exciting process, but it is also one that can be riddled with unexpected expenses.
-Saving up for the down payment is only the first entry on a long list of expenses.
+Buying a home in Savannah can be a very exciting process, but it is also one that can be riddled with unexpected expenses.
+Saving up for the down payment is only one of the steps in buying a home.
 Even once the home is purchased, the long-term increase in costs can come as a surprise to some.

 Read on to learn some of the commonly overlooked costs that can shock new buyers.

 1. Home inspection.
 Once you have made an offer on a home, you will be required to have the home inspected.
 This is mostly for the benefit of the buyer — an inspection can uncover problems that can be costly down the road — but it is a $200-$600 expense that comes right on the heels of your down payment.